 - Flexible opening times

-In our modern dental practices in the Keizersgracht and the Lassustraat in Amsterdam, you can make an appointment with a specialist to discuss your facing needs.
+In our modern dental practices at the Keizersgracht, Lassusstraat and Stadionplein in Amsterdam, you can make an appointment with a specialist to discuss your facing needs.

 The differences between composite and porcelain